AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 ### Performance

-This is a manual review, which can be aided by code execution when in doubt.
+Reviews for performance are done manually, which can be aided by code execution when in doubt.

 - Are queries executed in a loop?
 This loop can be outside of the edited files.
 - Can you spot any `cachable="false"` attributes?
 Are they applied correctly?

 ### Security

-This is a manual review, which can be aided by text search.
+Reviews for security are done manually, which can be aided by text search.
 Part of the security check is taken care of by automated tests.

 - Are exceptions logged when needed?
 Are the right types of exceptions used?
 - Can `around` plugins be avoided?